smugford/resume/README.md

 ------

 ## Cloud Experience
-* Over Two Years of as a DevOps Engineer at a AWS Premier Parter
+* 2 + Years of as a DevOps Engineer at a AWS Premier Parter
 * Some Exposure to Azure

 ### AWS Services Used